NareshXcodes/Android-Food-Recipe-App/README.md

 2. **Search**: Use the search bar to find specific recipes or ingredients
 3. **View Details**: Tap on any recipe to view detailed instructions and ingredients
 4. **Save Favorites**: Tap the heart icon to save recipes to your favorites
-5. **Filter Options**: Use category filters to narrow down recipe types

 ## 🎨 Screenshots